developerflutter/azure-notificationhubs-flutter/README.md

 ## Payloads

 iOS and Android have different payloads.
-We will transition to templates in the future to have one payload to send to all types of devices.
+The entire payload will be sent to dart onResume, onLaunch, onMessage depending on the situation.

 ### iOS Payload

 ```
-iosPayload = {
+{
     aps: {
       alert: {
         title: "Hello world",
-        body: "by kevin chu"
+        body: "by chu"
       },
       badge: 1
     },